 Well as far as performances go I must say that Drew Roy's performance during the bug removal scene was exceptional.
 Noah Wylie is always good and well-rounded as he balances the grizzled leader, sympathetic father and psuedo husband to Anne.
 I was a little late coming into this series but I think it is an okay show.
 It is a good way to end the week.

+First off I am happy to know that there will be a second season.
+I have watched the show from the beginning and have had my issues with characterizations and writing.
 Despite that I never gave up on the show and I have been impressed with the level of ambition the producers or whatever have for this story.
 I don't have a lot to say about the finale except that I enjoyed it.
 It was a classic cliffhanger with unanswered questions and I look forward to seeing how the story continues.
 Like how and when Cat learns about her real father and all the details of that revelation; does Gabe survive and will he continue to be after Vincent; how will Cat and Vincent maneuver through their relationship.
 In hindsight I think the writers have done a good job keeping up the momentum.

 @osofine I was wondering about the magic beans as well and I realized somethingâ€”I hope this helps.
 Considering that Hook got to Neverland via the water and now Tamara and Greg are going there as well via the same gateway I guess it is safe to assume (at least for now) the portal leading to Neverland is only through water; and the beans thrown on the land seem to open portals either to the â€œreal worldâ€� or some part of the fairytale world.
 Bae ended up in both worlds at different times and is now back in the fairytale world again.